computersarecool/willynolan.com/_posts/research/2017-04-03-inpainting.md

     - p: "At a high level, exemplar-based texture synthesis looks at the input photo and finds a region (the source) that is the best candidate to replace a patch in the selected (target) region of the image."

+    - p: "While this is typically done in image editors such as Photoshop, finding a source region for inpainting can provide a more automated solution that is easier for those not familiar with image editing programs."

   -
     - figure: